-During my first trip to Italy as a kid, I had my first bowl of “Pasta Pomodoro” Pasta al pomodoro is an Italian pasta dish typically prepared with olive oil, fresh tomatoes, basil, and various other fresh ingredients.
-It is intended to be a quick, easy and light, which makes it the perfect summer pasta dish.
+During my first trip to Italy as a kid, I had my first bowl of “Pasta Pomodoro” Pasta al Pomodoro is an Italian pasta dish typically prepared with olive oil, fresh tomatoes, basil, and various other fresh ingredients.
+It is intended to be a quick, easy, and light, which makes it the perfect summer pasta dish.

-You’ll find that the ingredients are minimal and simple; however, you will be so impressed with the way this dish turns out.
+You’ll find that the ingredients are minimal and simple in this Pasta Pomodoro; however, you will be so impressed with the way this dish turns out.
 It is simply fantastic!
 You must buy the freshest ingredients you can find.
 And don’t be intimidated by the anchovies in this recipe.
 You really won’t know they are there and the addition of them adds a savoriness that really elevates this dish.
 Just think about it this way… would you want caesar salad without anchovies in the dressing?
 Heck no!
 That’s what makes the dressing so. damn. good.
 Anchovies… they are the best secret weapon in the kitchen, folks!